NLnetLabs/unbound/doc/unbound.conf.rst

         do not want Unbound to change the TTL obtained from an upstream server.

     .. note::
-        The values set using :ref:`cache-min-ttl:<unbound.conf.cache-min-ttl>`
+        The values set using :ref:`cache-min-ttl<unbound.conf.cache-min-ttl>`
-        and :ref:`cache-max-ttl:<unbound.conf.cache-max-ttl>` are ignored.
+        and :ref:`cache-max-ttl<unbound.conf.cache-max-ttl>` are ignored.

     Default: no